Flowers and a nice walk

 We start from the P parking lot in Edam on Baanstraat.
-You may stand there with the blue disk for a maximum of 4 hours.
+You may park there with the blue disk for a maximum of 4 hours.
 There is no maximum parking time after 6 pm.
 Do you not have a blue parking disc?
 There is one in the cupboard in the hall that you can use.

 From the P you walk across the Baanbrug straight ahead into Hoogstraat.
 On the right you will see a wooden wall, because a big fire a few years ago destroyed some of the striking houses.
 There is a plan to rebuild them, but what was there will unfortunately never return.
 Fortunately, there is still enough left.
 You will notice that on this walk.
 To the left opposite the wooden wall is butcher Taam, a good butcher.

-You walk until the Dam Square.
-The Dam Square, built in 1585, is enclosed by the former Town Hall, the former Post Office and the former Butter Market of the same year.
+You walk towards the Dam Square.
+The Dam Square, built in 1585, is enclosed by the former Town Hall, the former Post Office and the former Butter Market dating of the same year.
 The current hall is a 19th century wooden covered colonnade in Tuscan style, with the inexplicable name "Lancester".
 This is now the terrace of the Damhotel.
-The former town hall is still in use as a wedding hall, and is also the tourist office and the annex of the Edams Museum.
+The former town hall is still in use as a wedding hall, and in the building is also the tourist office and the annex of the Edams Museum.
 Sometimes the door to the left of the wedding hall is open.
 Then take a look at the beautiful wall paintings.
 The floor is, according to old custom, sprinkled with sand, so that the floors are sanded nicely by the visitors.

 In the Breestraat you will pass a number of beautiful buildings on the right to the corner building, where you turn right.
 This building is the oldest wooden house in Edam.
 Are you hungry?
 A little further is the bakery Gorter, a good bakery.

 You walk on and turn left before the bridge, onto the canal (Nieuwvaartje).
 As a child I saw the cows and sheep walking here from the meadows to the farms.
-They are now all converted luxury farmhouses.
+They are now all converted into uxury farmhouses.
 Note: this canal at No. 8, a beautiful relief with carvings and spells.

 Continue along the Nieuwvaartje until you see the Sint Nicolaaskerk.
 Widely known as the Grote Kerk.
-Before the church, go to the left on the gravel path, you will arrive at the side portal of the church, but we do not enter the church here, you first go through the gate on the right into the cemetery.
+Before the church, go to the left onto the gravel path, you will arrive at the side portal of the church, but we do not enter the church here, you first go through the gate on the right into the cemetery.
 Walk across the cemetery to experience how gigantic this hall church is.
 You will pass some beautiful old grave monuments of prominent Edamese families.

 Now walk to the exit of the Cemetery and then left again to the main entrance.
 The opening hours are from April to September 1:30 to 5, and from October to March until 4:30.
 But beware!
 Check the website for the current opening hours, because there may be a service or something else.
 The monumental hall church is one of the top 100 national monuments in the Netherlands.
 She is renowned for her 32 stained-glass windows (1602-1627), her beautiful organ and a beautiful Librije.

-After visiting the church, go out through the main entrance and to the right and then cross the wooden bridge on the left and again on the Brouwersgracht on the left.
+After visiting the church, go out through the main entrance and to the right and then cross the wooden bridge on the left and again onto the Brouwersgracht on the left.
 You pass the courtyard of the Proveniershuis (here popularly called De Proeve).
 The gardens are maintained by a number of residents.
 Poor elderly people no longer live there, as it used to be, but nowadays it is mainly inhabited by elderly single ladies.
 The houses are tiny, but beautiful.

 Cross the first bridge on the left and continue until the Kaasmarkt.
 There you will see the former Waag, where the cheeses used to be weighed and traded.
 Today there is still a small market on Wednesdays, where you can buy fish, fresh vegetables and good quality cheese at reasonable prices.
 Or there is, in the summer, a tourist 'Cheese Market', where crowds of tourists who are brought in by buses, the cheese weighing and trading is reenacted, while busy filming is done with mobile phones to capture the 'authentic' Edam.
 For each his own.